 In most cases, tenants are not able to keep the unit in the exact same condition as it was prior to them moving in to the landlord’s unit.

 1. Cleaning Costs

-This is where most of the security deposit deductions come from.
-To clean an average three-bedroom-two-bath home professionally including inside windows here in the East Bay is right around $300.
+The cost of cleaning an average three-bedroom-two-bath home professionally including inside windows here in the East Bay is right around $300.

 So, that’s often deducted from the security deposit if the home was very clean prior to them moving in.

 2. Untimely Damages

 A landlord is also able to deduct due to unit damage caused by the tenant to the carpet, paint, and blinds.
 These should all have at least a three-year lifespan.
 You can’t make any deductions on normal wear and tear.

 So, in other words, if the paint was brand-new prior to the tenant moving in, and that same tenant only resided in the home for one year, you should not have repaint any walls when they move out.

 Because they were there one year, and the paint should have a three-year lifespan, you can then deduct two-thirds of the cost of the paint from their security deposit.

 If they were there two years you’re only able to deduct from their security deposit one-third of the painting cost.

-And if they were there three years you can’t make any deductions on the carpet, paint, or blinds, because they have a three-year lifespan.
+And if they were there three years you can’t deduct on the carpet, paint, or blinds, because they have a three-year lifespan.

-Other Items You Can Deduct from the Deposits
+Other Items You Can Deduct from the Tenant’s Deposit

 A landlord is also able to deduct for any unusual wear and tear.
 In alignment with California law, you can’t deduct normal wear and tear from the security deposit, but if something was broken or abused, and beyond normal wear and tear, the landlord may be able to make that deduction.
 This is because ordinary wear and tear is a common, inevitable occurrence.

 If it’s not done within 21 days then the tenant is entitled to receiving 100% of their security deposit back, so the landlord has to make sure that that’s done within 21 days.